mpkondrashin/certalert/README.md

 ### Anonymization

+To remove frome the log file data, that can be considered as confidential, i.e. IP addresses, anonimyze option from log section should be set to true.
+It will autimatically obfuscate IP addresses and URLs.

-CertAlert can anonymize its log, i.e. automatically masking IP addresses and domain names.
-Same IP addresses or domain names will be obfuscated to the same values, but restoring original values is not possible.
+Note: Within same certalert run, same values (IP addresses) will be obfuscated to the same strings, but restoring original values is not possible.

-## BUGS
+## Known Issues

 ### On Windows - %TEMP% and certalert.exe on same drive!
 On Windows, system TEMP folder should be on same drive and certalert.exe program (actually as current folder).
 If it is not so, "temp" parameter of configuration can be used, e.g. "temp: D:\TEMP" in config.yaml or TMP environment variable can be set.

 ### Bidirectional connectivity
-Must be available bidirectional connectivity from host running CertAlert to SMS and back!
+Bidirectional connectivity must be provided from host running CertAlert to SMS and back.

 ### IPv6

-If using IPv6 address for SMS, please put it in square brackets
+If using IPv6 address for SMS, please put it in square brackets.